 ARKit was released alongside iOS 11, which meant any device capable of running iOS 11 would be able to utilize AR features.

-ARKit 4 still has features that are compatible with devices running iOS 11, but it's more advanced features are restricted to devices that feature A12 Bionic chips or better.
+ARKit 4 still has features that are compatible with devices running iOS 11, but its more advanced features are restricted to devices that feature A12 Bionic chips or better.
 The latest features and depth-sensing require LiDAR on the device, which is only the iPad Pro and iPhone 12 Pro series for now.